 Not Disclosing IMBRA Facts

 The International Marriage Broker Regulation Act (IMBRA) of 2005 is a U.S. law intended to provide protections for immigrants and U.S. citizens.
 Relationships arranged through IMBs can potentially create volatile situations.
 Foreign nationals – often women – seek entry to the United States.
 U.S. citizens – often men – seek a marriage.
 Unfortunately, the leverage that the U.S. citizen holds over the intending immigrant can be the impetus for some abusive situations.
-The basic provisions of the IMBRA include:
+The basic provisions of the IMBRA:

 The law itself could force immigration officials to deny a K-1 visa.
 If the U.S. citizen has failed to share information about a criminal history or past petitions with the foreign national fiancé, the disclosure of the information to the foreign national could result in a canceled engagement.

-Evidence of Eligibility for K-1
+Failing to Submit Sufficient Evidence of Eligibility for K-1 Visa Process

 In addition to “being” eligible, the couple must present evidence of eligibility.
 Failing to present decent evidence of eligibility is one of the more common mistakes in the K-1 visa process.
 For the foreign national to qualify for the fiancé visa, the couple must meet the following conditions.
 They must:

-- Have met in-person at least once within the last two years; and
+- Have met in-person at least once within the last two years;

-- Intend to marry within 90 days of the foreign national entering; and
+- Intend to marry within 90 days of the foreign national entering;

 - Be legally able to marry in the state where the wedding will be held;